peiTeX/qrbill/README.md

  * v1.01 (2020-06-29) Add tds package and the separate option
  * v1.02 (2020-08-25)
    - Fix placement issue with separate option
-   - add sep-iban/sep-reference mechanism
+   - Add sep-iban/sep-reference mechanism
-   - not on version number inconsistency
+   - Not on version number inconsistency
+ * v1.03 (2021-xx-xx)
+   - Update to swiss qrbill payments standard v2.2
+   - Add seb-iban and sep-reference to the example files